 Food grade turmeric is cheaper and more convenient since you probably already have it in your spice rack, but it will stain the skin, especially if you have a light complexion.
 To resolve this:

-- It’s best to use turmeric-based treatments at night since the stains will resolve after your morning cleanse.
+- It’s best to use turmeric-based treatments at night since the stains should resolve after your morning cleanse.

 - Gram flour, yogurt, and milk usually help reduce staining.